ts2017185/hex-color-guessing-game/TESTING.md

 * Best Practices - Site conforms to industry best practices.
 * SEO - Search engine optimisation.
 Is the site optimised for search engine result rankings.

-Here are the results from the Animal Pairs test.
+Here are the results from the test.
 ![Lighthouse test results](assets/images/sketch/lighthouse.JPG)

 Back to [README.md](./README.md#testing).